metalman3797/Cura-Dremel-Printer-Plugin/README.md

 and change the line that reads:
 `set CURA_EXE_DIR=C:\Program Files\Ultimaker Cura`
-to point to the directory where was installed
+to point to the directory where Cura was installed

 ![edit batch file](/docs/edit_batch_file.png)